-- Will the researcher collect information about a third party individual that is consider private (e.g., mental illness, substance abuse in family)?
-If yes, informed consent should be obtained from third party?
+- Will the researcher collect information about a third-party individual that is considered private (e.g., mental illness, substance abuse in family)?
+If yes, informed consent should be obtained from a third party?

 Protocols should be designed to minimize the need to collect and maintain identifiable information about research subjects.
 If possible, data should be collected anonymously or the identifiers should be removed and destroyed as soon as possible and access to research data should be based on a “need to know” and "minimum necessary" standard.

 When it is necessary to collect and maintain identifiable data, the IRB will ensure that the protocol includes the necessary safeguards to maintain confidentiality of identifiable data and data security appropriate to the degree of risk from disclosure.